Are Vinaya Monks Easy to Support?

 What is Easy To Support?

-The Vinaya rules prohibit the monk from handling money and cooking for themselves.
+The Vinaya monk is indeed more difficult to support from the lay person’s perspective because the Vinaya rules prohibit the monk from handling money and cooking for themselves.
 They also must not store food overnight and they must have new food offered each day after dawn.

-The Vinaya monk is indeed more difficult to support, but that is from the lay person’s perspective.
-The lay people must provide food for him daily and offer it to him.
+The laypeople must provide food for him daily and offer it to him.
 They must drive him around where he needs to go.
-He cannot travel alone with a single woman who drives him.
-He cannot arrange travel with a woman.
+He also cannot travel with a woman by pre-arrangement.
 This is difficult because most of the volunteers are women.
-If he needs something from the store, someone must buy it for him.
+If he needs something from the store, someone must buy it for him, usually without him present.

-So if being easy to support is a quality of a good monk, then would the Vinaya monk not be a good monk?
+So if being easy to support is a quality of a “good monk,” then would the Vinaya monk not be a good monk?
 But the Buddha said that the Vinaya is needed for loving-kindness meditation and also that the monk should be easy to support.
 So there must be something else to it.

 (A monk is indeed easy to support, if he uses money)